chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 _In your Hugo Project Files_

-- Open the `config.yml` file and edit the `baseURL: https://YOUR_USERNAME.github.io/conference-proceedings/` line where `YOUR_USERNAME` is replaced with your GitHub username
+1. Open the `config.yml` file and add the valye for the `baseURL` field.
+Use `https://YOURUSERNAME.github.io/conference-proceedings/` where `YOURUSERNAME` is replaced with your GitHub username
-- Run: `hugo` to build your site to the `public` directory
+2. Run: `hugo` to build your site to the `public` directory

 _In GitHub_

-- Login to GitHub
+3. Login to GitHub
-- Create a New repository: Title menu `+` > `New Repository`
+4. Create a New repository: Title menu `+` > `New Repository`
-- Enter `conference-proceedings` in the `Repository Name` field
+5. Enter `conference-proceedings` in the `Repository Name` field
-- Click on `Create Repository`; this will display many options to add files to the repository
+6. Click on `Create Repository`; this will display many options to add files to the repository
-- Click on the link that says: `upload an existing file`
+7. Click on the link that says: `upload an existing file`
-- Upload all of the files within the `public` directory to the Github repository.
+8. Upload all of the files within the `public` directory to the Github repository.
 It is important that the `index.html` file is at the root of your of repository.
+Do not upload the public folder itself; upload the files within the `public` folder
-- Click on the `Commit` button.
+9. Click on the `Commit` button.
 This will upload your website files, which might take a few moments.
-- When the upload is complete, click on the `Settings` tab
+10. When the upload is complete, click on the `Settings` tab
-- Scroll down to the `GitHub Pages` section
+11. Scroll down to the `GitHub Pages` section
-- In the `Source` drop-down menu, select `main`, make sure that `/(root)` path is selected, then click save.
+12. In the `Source` drop-down menu, select `main`, make sure that `/(root)` path is selected, then click save.
-- This will deploy your website to this URL: `https://YOUR_USERNAME.github.io/conference-proceedings`
+13. This will deploy your website to this URL: `https://YOUR_USERNAME.github.io/conference-proceedings`

+This is all you need to do to manually deploy a website using the GitHub Pages service.
 Static site generators, like open source software in general, make heavy use of the [Git](https://git-scm.com/) version control software.
-This is a standard workflow for developing and deploying a static site generated website:
+What we just did was intended to demonstrate a manual deployment of a static website to a public web server.
+As a reference, here's what a more common workflow would look like:

-- Create your website's project folder: `hugo new site new-website-name`
+1. Create your website's project folder: `hugo new site new-website-name`
-- Change directories into the website folder: `cd new-website-name`
+2. Change directories into the website folder: `cd new-website-name`
-- Initialize a Git repository: `git init`
+3. Initialize a Git repository: `git init`
-- Create and edit your website locally (just as we did earlier in this tutorial)
+4. Create and edit your website locally (just as we did earlier in this tutorial)
-- Upload your local Git repository to GitHub:
+5. Upload your local Git repository to GitHub:

 ```
 git remote add origin https://github.com/YOUR_USERNAME/new-website-name.git
 git branch -M main
 git push -u origin main
 ```
-- Set up an automated deployment workflow that pushes a new build of your website to a server with every change to the git repository on GitHub.
+6. Set up an automated deployment workflow that pushes a new build of your website to a server with every change to the git repository on GitHub.

 By storing your source code in a GitHub-hosted repository, you can deploy static sites directly to GitHub Pages or third-party services like Netlify for free.